Skip to content

 • Linear integration: Link tickets to Codex tasks for traceability.

 Neither Cursor nor Claude Code offers this level of out-of-the-box integration.
-Cursor requires BugBot ($40/mo separately) for PR reviews.
+Cursor’s BugBot handles PR reviews — every user gets a free tier of reviews each month, with usage-based pricing (roughly $1-1.50 per review as BugBot moves off its legacy $40/seat Pro plan) for higher volume.
 Claude Code needs custom GitHub Actions workflows.

 When you start a Codex task in “Worktree” mode, it creates an isolated Git worktree so changes never touch your working directory.
 You can run five tasks in parallel, each in its own worktree, while you keep coding on your branch.